 Focussing on the achievements of other ground-breaking women at the OU she cited Jennie Lee as a heroine, quoting the OU founder: “Oh pioneers, here is a great independent university, which does not insult any man or any woman from any background, by offering them second best.
 Nothing but the best is good enough; you’re the best, go out and do even better.”

-Watch a video of Martha's installation as Chancellor.
+Watch the video below of Martha's installation as Chancellor:

 The primary role of the Pro-Chancellor is Chair of the OU's Council.
-The Pro-Chancellor also steps in on occasion as Chief Presiding Officer at degree ceremonies.
-Our current Pro-Chancellor, who took up the role in January 2015, is Richard Gillingwater CBE.
+The Pro-Chancellor is a member of the University's Finance, Governance and Nominations, Remuneration, and Strategic Planning and Resources Committees.
+Our current Pro-Chancellor, who took up the role on 1 January 2019, is Malcolm Sweeting.